USAC Sprint Car Preview: Winter Dirt Games XII - STLRacing.com

 Brandon Mattox (Terre Haute, Ind.), the 2020 USAC National Most Improved Driver, finished a best of 12th at Ocala in 2020, the same as Mario Clouser (Auburn, Ill.), who was 12th in 2018 and 2020.
 USAC National Sprint Car Rookie of the Year contender Noah Gass (Mounds, Okla.) made his first career series start at Ocala in 2019.

 Matt Westfall (Pleasant Hill, Ohio), Matt Goodnight (Winchester, Ind.) and 2019 series Rookie of the Year Dustin Clark (Winchester, Ind.) are all making their third consecutive Winter Dirt Games appearances at Ocala.
-Sterling Cling (Tempe, Ariz.) has both USAC Sprint and Midget experience at Ocala while the popular Robert Bell (Colfax, Iowa) will make the tow south once again to Florida.
+Sterling Cling (Tempe, Ariz.) has both USAC Sprint and Midget experience at Ocala, while Kory Schudy (Springfield, Mo.) makes a return appearance to WDF and the popular Robert Bell (Colfax, Iowa) will make the tow south once again to Florida.

 Half the field is a first-time Winter Dirt Games participant, including USAC AMSOIL National Sprint Car Rookie of the Year contenders Paul Nienhiser (Chapin, Ill.) and Carson Garrett (Littleton, Colo.), both of whom are teammates on the KO Motorsports team.

 Buddy Kofoid (Penngrove, Calif.) will make his Winter Dirt Games USAC Sprint debut this month for Chris Dyson Racing.
-The 2020 USAC NOS Energy Drink National Midget Rookie of the Year finished 3rd in a Midget at Ocala last year.
+The 2020 USAC NOS Energy Drink National Midget Rookie of the Year won the midget opener season opener at the track last Saturday at Ocala.
 Other first-time WDG performers include 2017 USAC West Coast Sprint champ, Jake Swanson (Anaheim, Calif.), West Coast USAC winner Chase Johnson (Penngrove, Calif.), 2017 USAC National Sprint top Rookie, Stevie Sussex (Tempe, Ariz.), 2020 USAC National Sprint Car Rookie of the Year, Jadon Rogers (Worthington, Ind.), recent USAC National Midget tour regular, Cole Bodine (Rossville, Ind.) and three-time POWRi WAR Sprint Car champion, Riley Kreisel (Warsaw, Mo.).

-One-time USAC National Sprint Car feature winner, Brent Beauchamp (Fairland, Ind.), will make his WDG debut for Epperson Racing, joined by fellow debuters, USAC East Coast Sprint Car winner Briggs Danner (Bill Gallagher), past USAC CRA Rookie of the Year Max Adams (Loomis, Calif.), brothers Jesse and Blake Vermillion (Greencastle, Ind.), plus Hoosiers Chayse Hayhurst (Evansville, Ind.), Parker Frederickson (Kokomo, Ind.) and Ryan Thomas (Indianapolis, Ind.).
-Also on the pre-entry list are Californian Ricky Lewis (Ventura, Calif.), Floridian Shane Butler (Bushnell, Fla.), Kory Schudy (Springfield, Mo.) and Craig Pellegrini Jr. (Buena, N.J.).
+One-time USAC National Sprint Car feature winner, Brent Beauchamp (Fairland, Ind.), will make his WDG debut for Epperson Racing, joined by fellow debuters, four-time USAC National Midget winner Davey Ray (Davenport, Iowa), USAC East Coast Sprint Car winner Briggs Danner (Allentown, Pa.), past USAC CRA Rookie of the Year Max Adams (Loomis, Calif.), brothers Jesse and Blake Vermillion (Greencastle, Ind.), Ohio’s Drew Rader, plus Hoosiers Chayse Hayhurst (Evansville, Ind.), Parker Frederickson (Kokomo, Ind.) and Ryan Thomas (Indianapolis, Ind.) as well as three-time TBARA Sprint Car champ, Floridian Shane Butler (Bushnell, Fla.) and Craig Pellegrini Jr. (Buena, N.J.).

 Winter Dirt Games has routinely been a harbinger of champions, with a feature winner at Ocala going on to win the USAC AMSOIL National Sprint Car title that same year on six occasions: Bryan Clauson (2013), Brady Bacon (2014), Robert Ballou (2015), Tyler Courtney (2018), C.J.
 Leary (2019) and Brady Bacon (2020).